Poison Ivy II: Lily: Plot

 Meanwhile, Angela has found Donald's drawing of Lily and thinks that he is having an affair with her.
 Donald, already depressed since he saw Lily kissing Gredin, takes it out on Lily.
 He admits that he is in love with her and tries to kiss her.
 She is initially unamused by his attempts, but they eventually engage in sexual activity.
-They are quickly interrupted though and Lily leaves.
+They are interrupted, though, and Lily leaves.
 She soon reunites with Gredin.
 Not much later, Donald’s invites Lily to have Thanksgiving dinner with his family.
-She brings Gredin with her, which upsets Donald.
-After being asked to help put Daphna to bed, Lily ends up alone with Donald and he forces himself on her.
-She’s unable to stop him and they are soon caught by Daphna.
-Devastated, Daphna runs out of the home and into the street, where she is hit by a car.
-Lily, traumatized by what happened that night, returns home and destroys everything that has to do with Ivy.
+She brings Gredin, which upsets Donald.
+Lily ends up alone with Donald, and he rapes her.
+They are soon caught by Daphna, who runs out of the home and into the street, where she is hit by a car.
+Lily, traumatized, returns home and destroys everything that has to do with Ivy.

-Gredin arrives to reveal that Daphna has survived, but a now psychotic Donald knocks him out before he enters Lily's room.
-Donald tries to attack Lily, but Gredin reawakens and begins fighting with him.
-Donald eventually beats him down and Lily runs upstairs.
-As Donald chases after her, he runs into Robert, who informs him that the police are on their way.
-Donald throws him down the stairs and follows Lily up to the roof.
-After a brief scuffle, Donald slips off the edge of the roof and tries to take Lily with him.
-But Gredin is able to pull Lily out of his grasp and Donald falls to his death.
-In the aftermath of the events, Lily contemplates dropping out of school and moving back to Michigan.
-However, after she and Gredin admit their love for each other, Lily decides to stay in California.
+Gredin arrives to reveal that Daphna has survived, but a now psychotic Donald knocks him out and enters Lily's room.
+After a chase and a scuffle, Donald slips off the roof and falls to his death.
+In the aftermath, Lily contemplates dropping out of school and moving back to Michigan.
+However, after she and Gredin admit their love for each other, she decides to stay in California.